-A cup of hot coffee put in refrigerator cools down instantly.
-Similarly, if the sun was suddenly “switched off”, which in reality is physically impossible, the Earth, compared with the surrounding space, would remain hot for several million years after that.
+A cup of hot coffee put in the refrigerator cools down instantly.
+Similarly, if the sun went out and its heat was suddenly “switched off”, which in reality is physically impossible, the Earth, compared with the surrounding space, would remain hot for several million years after that.
 However, the inhabitants of our planet would feel the cold much earlier.

 Within a week, the average global temperature of the surface would drop to 17° Celsius, and within a year – down to 40° C below zero.
 The upper layers of the oceans would freeze, but the ice would keep the water in the depths of the oceans warm and would prevent freezing for hundreds of thousands of years.